 Specific goals include designing a space for science exploration and creating a way for both deaf and hearing students to explore light and sound.
 Three Diversity Action Grants from the American Society of Mechanical Engineers (ASME) were awarded in 2011, 2012, and 2015 for creating interactive installations and activities.
 One installation consists of circuits representing fireflies that the children can move around; these electronic fireflies sense each other via infrared sensors and synchronize their flashing just as fireflies do in the Great Smoky Mountains.
 Another installation consists of talking flowers that transform sound to light.
-Sunflowers painted on the wall have microphones that trigger different colored lights depending on the frequencies of the sound in the room.
+Sunflowers painted on the wall have microphones and audio spectrum analyzers that trigger different colored lights depending on the frequencies of the sound in the room.

 An interactive projector installation uses a digital projector, Xbox Kinect Sensor, and computer running the OpenFrameworks programming language to create a large interactive screen.
 Currently two programs exist: one creates a virtual fish tank where the children are tracked and fish respond to the children’s movement, and a second allows the children to visualize sound by triggering different portions of a song (vocals, percussion, keyboards, etc.) or by creating their own sounds with musical instruments or their voices.
 A duplicate installation exists in the Cooper Union Vibration and Acoustics laboratory so students can create new applications for future installation at P.S.347 or other institutions.

 This project was featured on WABC-Channel 7 Eyewitness News New York on June 21, 2011, on NY1 News on November 26, 2013, and nationally on Time Warner networks December 20-21, 2013.
 The Channel 7 news clip is below:

 Below is a link to a video of our latest interactive projector installation.
 Part of the video shows deaf and hearing-impaired pre-K students playing musical instruments and visually seeing the intensity and pitch of the sounds they create on the interactive projector.
 This interactive projector was also featured locally on NY1 and nationally on Time Warner cable network news and on the December 21st "It Ain't Rocket Science" show - click here for the Time Warner news clip and article.